Common Budgeting Mistakes & 15 Forecasting Errors to Avoid

 8. No Bad Debt Expense – Business owners commonly exclude bad debt expense from their budget.
 Bad debt expense can vary greatly depending on industry, but there are few industries where you collect every dollar of revenue earned.
 Will 2% of your customers fail to pay, or will 7% fail to pay?
 This is an important consideration, and failing to include this line item in your forecast can be a warning sign for potential investors.

-9. Excluding Loan Payments – This is probably the worst mistake you can make on your loan application, forgetting to include your loan payment in your financial projections.
+9. Excluding Loan Payments – One of the costliest forecasting errors you can make on your loan application is forgetting to include your loan payment in your financial projections.
 If you are applying for a loan, you should estimate the interest rate, amount, and length of loan to come up with a projected monthly payment.

 Bankers want to know that you have the cash flow to make your loan payment each month.
 Additionally, bankers want you to consider your loan payment as your very first expense each month.
 Your loan payment should come before you pay your own salary, of before you spend a dollar on meals and entertainment.
 Excluding the loan payment from your projections sets a bad tone with any banker.

 10. Excluding Taxes – Taxes can be a huge expense for a profitable company.
 Depending on where you are and your corporate structure you might expect to pay 25% or more in taxes.
 This might not be as important for a banker because the bank will get paid before taxes, but an investor is paid after taxes.
-If you project a million dollar profit next year, but forget to include 25% tax rate, that is a $250,000 difference for your investors.
+If you forget to include these, it can lead to extreme forecasting errors.
+For instance, say you project a million dollar profit next year, but forget to include 25% tax rate, that is a $250,000 difference for your investors.

 Additionally, banks will likely take some or all of your assets as collateral for a loan, so they will want to see the current value of the asset, the useful life of the asset, and the depreciation expense connected to that asset each year.
 Learn more about depreciation here.

-12. No Wiggle Room – If your financial projections leave no “wiggle room” investors and bankers are going to be nervous.
+12. No Wiggle Room – If your financial projections leave no “wiggle room” investors and bankers are going to be nervous about potential budgeting mistakes later on.
 Leaving no margin for error means that if even one assumptions is wrong, you could go bankrupt.
 Typically, banks don’t take those kinds of risks, so if your projections are that fragile, you may want to focus on seeking risk tolerant investors.

-15. Excluding Founder Salary – If you want to operate a sustainable business, then at some point you need to take home a salary as the owner.
+15. Excluding Founder Salary – The last of our budgeting mistakes is excluding a founder’s salary.
+If you want to operate a sustainable business, then at some point you need to take home a salary as the owner.
 If your projections never include a salary for yourself, your bankers and investors are going to recognize that you can’t continue to operate this way forever.
 If the business can’t afford to pay you and still make a profit, then this probably is not a business that a bank or investor would be willing to put money into.
 Eventually, it is doomed to fail, so make sure to include a modest salary for yourself to demonstrate truly realistic financials.

 About the Author: Adam Hoeksema is the Co-Founder of ProjectionHub which helps entrepreneurs create financial projections without the need to have a PhD in spreadsheet modeling.